Gotthard Base Tunnel: Construction

 AlpTransit Gotthard AG was responsible for construction.
 It is a wholly owned subsidiary of the Swiss Federal Railways (SBB CFF FFS).

 To cut construction time in half, four access tunnels were built so that construction could start at four different sites simultaneously: Erstfeld, Amsteg, Sedrun, and Faido.
-A fifth at Bodio was added later.
+A fifth at Giornico was added later.
 The two tunnels are joined approximately every 325 m by connecting galleries.
 Trains can move between the tunnels in the two multifunction stations at Sedrun and Faido.
 These stations house ventilation equipment and technical infrastructure and serve as emergency stops and evacuation routes.

 Access to the Sedrun station site is by a level access tunnel 1 km long from the valley floor near Sedrun.
 At the end of the access tunnel, two vertical shafts lead 800 m down to the base tunnel level.
 A proposal to construct a functioning railway station, called Porta Alpina (from Romansh, "Alpine Gate"), at this site was evaluated, but the project was put on hold in 2007 and definitively cancelled by the federal authorities in 2012 as uneconomical.

 The final breakthrough in the east tube occurred on 15 October 2010 at 14:17 +02:00.
 The final breakthrough in the west tube occurred on 23 March 2011 at 12:20.

 On 30 August 2013, the tunnel was entirely traversed for the first time from Bodio to Erstfeld in six hours, by diesel train, buses and by foot.

-On 16 December 2013, the operational test phase started on a 13 km stretch in the southern section of the west tube between Faido and Bodio.
+On 16 December 2013, the operational test phase started on a 13 km stretch in the southern section of the west tube between Faido and Bodio (Giornico).
 Its purpose was to test the infrastructure and any ancillary systems.

 On 31 October 2014, the railway track installation was completed.
 A gold sleeper on the very last part of the track was installed during the event to mark this milestone of progress.

 On 1 October 2015, following permission by the Federal Office of Transport, the first tests on the entire length of the GBT were performed, with steadily increasing speed.
 On 8 November, a train reached the top speed of 275 km/h.

 A diagram showing the mountains above the Gotthard Base Tunnel, and the locations and directions the tunnel was excavated from.